PrinceSinghhub/PrinceSinghhub/README.md

 🚀 Excited to Share My Coding Journey and Accomplishments! 🚀

-I'm thrilled to showcase my dedication and passion for problem-solving in the world of coding.
-Here's a snapshot of my achievements across various coding platforms and <b>💥 I have Solved Thousand of DSA Problems on, Different-Different Coding Platforms </b>
+🚀 I'm thrilled to showcase my **dedication and passion for problem-solving** in the world of coding, over the past few years, I’ve **solved 5000+ DSA problems across 10+ top coding platforms** with an **unbreakable 1200+ day streak** of daily practice.
+This journey reflects my relentless focus on **logic, consistency, and mastery of core CS fundamentals**.

 **LeetCode and GeeksForGeeks 🏆**
 - Profile 1: 1100+ problems solved, 3.5⭐ with a max rating of 1464 and 40+ Badges 🥇.